 When you hear "mini-trampoline," the BCAN 38" Foldable Mini is exactly what you might picture.
 The blue rim is familiar, the springs are slightly squeaky, and the quality is average, but you can bounce on it.
 Assembly is simple and requires minimal instruction, taking about 8 minutes.
 With only a small number of pieces and a foldable design, you can easily pack up this trampoline for storage or transport for diverse use.
 This product is great for both in or outdoor use and is kid-friendly.

 You may need to re-evaluate your purchase if you are looking at the BCAN 38" Foldable Mini to use for fitness classes.
 The diameter is quite small for this use, and the bounce is firm, causing you to feel more impact and less comfort than on other designs.
 Additionally, the springs on this product sometimes fell out during assembly and squeak during use.
 This product may be better suited for the casual adult (or better yet, child) bouncer hoping for occasional fun and recreational use rather than for fitness.

 A major plus of the WV Wonder View 40" Mini is the large rubber feet attached to the legs.
 The increased surface area of the feet provides versatility by allowing this model to be used outdoors on grass, dirt, or sand without sinking into the ground.
-We did note these large rubber feet cause the base to bounce slightly when used on solid ground.
-Although this product is very lightweight, making it easy to bring anywhere, it feels slightly unstable and flimsy (especially the adjustable support handle) when used during intense fitness classes.
+We did notice that these large rubber feet cause the base to bounce slightly when used on solid ground.
+This product is very lightweight, making it easy to bring anywhere, but it feels slightly unstable and flimsy (especially the adjustable support handle) when used during intense fitness classes.